 6. Ateco 808

 Ateco 808 is also a round tip, but it’s much larger than Wilton 12.
 Its decoration looks like a big fluffy cloud!
-You can see an example of it on these cookie dough cupcakes.
+You can see an example of it on these carrot cake cupcakes and these cookie dough cupcakes.
 Start in the center and swirl upward.

 Other Tools Required